NishantKJani/ModelContextProtocol/README.md

  ```
 3. Restart Claude desktop & authenticate to Kite.
 4. Upon successful authentication be able to view & query data from Kite account into Claude

+I have also performed some portfolio queries which are attached: Portfolio_query1.png & Portfolio_query2.png